Listen to this article

 Whatever you show and speak is recorded and then compared with what is written in your H1B application.

-If there is a serious mismatch found between what you are doing and your approval for, the officer can recommend revoking your H1B.
+If there is a serious mismatch found between what you are doing and your approval, the officer can recommend revoking your H1B which essentially means issuing NOIR.